HankBreck/EGEN310-Final-Arduino/README.md

 > Note that the boot button on the ESP-32 dev board must be pressed when uploading the code to it.

+## Speed Adjustments
+Since the rover cannot mechanically turn its wheels, all steering functionality must be implemented at the software level.

+It takes two parameters: `speed` and `ratio`
+- `speed` - value between 0 and 255.
+This is the speed of the outside wheels.
+- `ratio` - the power ratio between -1 and 1.

+The implementation can be seen [here](rover/rover.ino#L89-L108).